JimEv87/MS1/README.md

 - A display of twelve photos of the band performing live

-### Features Left to Implement
+## Features Left to Implement

-- Another feature idea
+A carousel type feature to showcase the varies singles and album artwork

 ## Technologies Used